 Small talk is a type of polite conversation about unimportant or uncontroversial things.
 In English, small talk is used as a polite greeting, a conversation starter, or a way to start to get to know someone.
-Small talk is different in different cultures.
+Small talk can vary in different cultures.
 Questions that are normal and natural in your language might be impolite in another language.

 So, now you might be wondering:

 What is okay to ask when we first meet someone?

 The short answer is: it depends.
 It depends where you are and how you know the person.
 And of course it varies culturally.
 Americans often talk to strangers.
 Many Americans engage in small talk in public places with people they do not know.
 This is a perfectly normal part of life in many parts of the United States.
 This can seem strange if you come from a culture where talking to strangers is less common.